 But, keep in mind that adults are not allowed to do the shooting; only the kids may harvest a bird.

 During spring turkey season on WMAs, firearms are restricted to shotguns and muzzleloading shotguns only, using shot no larger than No. 2.
 All legal bows and crossbows (on most areas) can also be used, but all rifles, pistols, buckshot and slugs are prohibited during spring turkey hunts on WMAs.

 This rule does not apply, however, to private property, where any legal rifle, shotgun, muzzleloader, crossbow, bow or pistol can be used to take turkeys.

 One of the most coveted and sought-after game species in Florida is the Osceola turkey, also known as the Florida turkey.
 This unique bird is one of five subspecies of wild turkey in North America.

 The Osceola lives only on the Florida peninsula and nowhere else in the world, making it extremely popular with out-of-state hunters.
 They’re similar to the eastern subspecies (found in the Panhandle) but tend to be a bit smaller and typically are darker with less white barring on the primary flight feathers of their wings.

-For us adults, the highly anticipated spring turkey season comes in first in Zone A and runs March 3 – April 8.
-In zones B, C and D (except for Holmes County), it runs March 17 – April 22.
-In Holmes County, the season runs March 17 – April 1.
+For us adults, the highly anticipated spring turkey season comes in first south of S.R.
+70 and runs March 1 – April 6.
+In the rest of the state (except for Holmes County), it runs March 15 – April 20.
+In Holmes County, the season runs March 15-30.